The Radical Road

 2023

 In 2023, I started to collect plants that grew freely alongside The Radical Road.
-Aware of the revolutionary history of the path, I wanted to use these plants to document a period in history that has left little visible trace.
+Aware of the revolutionary history of the path (it was built by the unemployed weavers defeated in the 1820 Radical War) I wanted to use these plants to document a period in radical history that has left little visible trace.
 As Alan Riach observed, the Radical Road represents both the ‘relation for social justice and the assertion of the earth itself’.
 It seemed to me too that the social history of the Crags was inextricably bound up with the natural world and in documenting the flora that persists alongside the Radical Road, I also wanted to explore the tension between these two things.

 Project Information